-Prem Rawat's Extravagant Lifestyle
+Prem Rawat's Extravagant And Dissolute Lifestyle

-Prem Rawat's extravagance and greed became obvious in the mid-1970's even to the press whose interest in him was already waning.
+Prem Rawat's extravagance and greed became obvious in the 1970's even to the press whose interest in him was already waning.
 In a court case in Vancouver DLM financial documents were tendered as evidence showing the young Rawat was spending 60% of DLM's gross receipts on himself and his inner coterie.
 That was around $1,200,000 per annum though the money began to dry up quickly shortly thereafter.
 Some of those press stories are published here.

 Prem Rawat's (Maharaji) Malibu Mansion Click here to see a well researched article about Prem Rawat's extravagant lifestyle and click here to see pictures of his unbelievable Malibu Mansion.